apache/solr-site/content/pages/resources.md

 ## Solr Books ##

-If you have a Solr book that you would like to see listed here, please submit a [patch](https://cwiki.apache.org/confluence/display/solr/HowToContribute) to this [website](https://svn.apache.org/viewvc/lucene/cms/trunk/) via a JIRA issue.
+If you have a Solr book that you would like to see listed here, please [edit this website add submit a Pull Request](/editing-website.html).

 <h3 class="offset" id="book-relevant-search">Relevant Search</h3>
 Doug Turnbull, John Berryman and Manning Publications are proud to announce *Relevant Search*.